 Kahalu’u Beach Park is a fun beach that is located on a bay with a beautiful reef that creates a little more protection from the open ocean than some of the other beaches on the island.
 The reef offers amazing snorkeling, so bring your snorkeling equipment with you.
 Kahalu’u is typically busy, so plan to go early to get a good spot on the beach.

 In addition to snorkeling, Kahalu’u Beach Park is a great place to paddleboard or surf.
 It is fun to go and watch all the surfers catch the waves.
 There is even a local Surf School, called Kahalu`u Surf and Sea that operates there daily if you are interested in taking a lesson.
 They rent surfboards to take out on your own too.
 How fun would that be to learn how to surf on your trip here?

 Want more information about the best water activities in Big Island, Hawaii?

 We hope that this list of adventures inspires you to get out, have some fun and explore the Big Island of Hawaii!
 We look forward to seeing you here at Aloha Adventure Farms soon.

 These are just some of the amazing water activities here on the Big Island of Hawaii.
-There are more fun activities throughout the Big Island, and of course, no trip would be complete without an Aloha Adventure Farms tour.
+There are more fun activities throughout the Big Island, and of course, no trip would be complete without a Big Island adventure — including our five-star Big Island ATV Tours and Polynesian Wood Carving Tours!
 Be sure to check out more of our blogs to see what other fun activities await.